mdn/curriculum/curriculum/1-core/3-scripting.md

   - Event handler properties

-  - Inline event handler attributes, and why you shouldn’t use them
+  - Inline event handler attributes, and why you shouldn't use them

 - Event objects.